Phonological Awareness Activities: A Teacher's GuidePhonological Awareness Activities: A Teacher's Guide: practical strategies for teachers

 Phonological Awareness Across Subjects

 In Understanding the World, teachers can focus on environmental auditory discrimination.
 The teacher takes the class on a listening walk, asking them to close their eyes and identify three sounds.
-The pupils draw pictures of the sounds they heard.
+The learners draw pictures of the sounds they heard.
 This builds auditory attention.

 During Physical Development and PE, teachers can map movements to the continuum.
 The teacher sets up hoops on the floor.
-The pupils must jump into one hoop for every word in a sentence, or every syllable in their own name.
+The learners must jump into one hoop for every word in a sentence, or every syllable in their own name.
 This physicalises auditory boundaries and reinforces learning through movement.

-Classroom Strategies to Support Phonological Awareness Development infographic for teachers" loading="lazy">
+5 <a href=Classroom Strategies to Support Phonological Awareness Development infographic for teachers" loading="lazy">

 5 Classroom Strategies to Support Phonological Awareness Development